essykings/python-datetime/README.md

 2019-10-17
 ```

-The current date is represented is  2019, 10, 17 in the format( year, month day)respectively.
+The current date is 2019, 10, 17 in the format( year, month day), respectively.

 ### Get the current/local time in Python

-To get the current/local time, we first obtain the current date and time and then break it in to time by calling the time() method
+To get the current/local time, we first obtain the current date and time and then break it into time by calling the time() method

 ```python
 import datetime